Kindergarten information nights slated in District 191

 Children who will be 5 years old on or before Sept.
 1, 2017, are eligible to start kindergarten in September.

-These information nights are an opportunity to meet the school principal and staff members and hear about the curriculum and other programs and also to enroll.
+These information nights are an opportunities to meet the school principal and staff members and hear about the curriculum and other programs and also to enroll.

 • Feb.
 13 – Harriet Bishop Elementary, Kindergarten Orientation, 6:30-7:30 p.m.